-Members of the campus community who need to park on campus must obtain a permit from Transportation & Parking Services.
-A valid parking permit consists of a hangtag and a decal.
-Both must be displayed for a vehicle to be legally parked on campus.
+Members of the university community who need to park on campus must obtain a permit from Transportation and Parking Services (TPS).
+A valid parking permit consists of a hangtag and a decal—both must be displayed for a vehicle to be legally parked on campus.
 Faculty and staff who register multiple vehicles can obtain additional decals, but are issued only one hangtag.
 Faculty and staff who register multiple vehicles will be responsible for switching the hangtag to the vehicle that will be parked on campus.
 Faculty and staff are encouraged to remove their hangtag while driving.

-To avoid the risk of unwanted parking citations, the vehicle hangtag must be displayed when parking on campus.
 Registered permit holders are assigned to a specific lot/garage, which is indicated on the vehicle hangtag.
-Permit holders may only park in their specified assignment or risk citation.
+Permit holders may only park in their specified lot/garage assignment.
 In the event a designated lot/garage is full, a permit holder may then park in an alternate lot but must stay within the specified parking zone.
 (Please consult the parking zone map to find alternate lots.)

 Anyone residing in University residential housing units, apartments and/or affiliated housing will also need their housing designation on their permit.

 Notes placed on vehicle dashboards (or anywhere else on vehicles) will not be recognized as valid parking permits.
 Call TPS at 609-258-3157, or send email in advance to firstname.lastname@example.org, to obtain information for special parking needs.

 Please note: Throughout the year, University traffic and parking assignments will be impacted by various events including, but not limited to: Student move in, Student move out, Commencement, Reunions, Athletic events and Construction.

 • One hangtag should be used for all registered vehicles.